rtfenter/Prompt-Response-Variation-Explorer/README.md

 ## Status

 MVP is implemented and active.
-Client-side only — no backend required.
+Runs entirely client-side — no backend needed.

 ---